irisnet/irishub/docs/cli-client/htlc/query-htlc.md

 ## Description

-Query details of a htlc
+Query details of an HTLC

 ## Usage